How to Register a Name in a New Extension or TLD¶

 The Sunrise period is required for the launch of each new extension according to the terms in ICANN’s Applicant Guidebook, which was established during the new gTLD project’s launch.
 The duration of the Sunrise period is at least 30 days, and Registries may decide to offer a longer Sunrise period, though they can not make them shorter.
 During the Sunrise period, domain names can be attributed:

-The registries are free to establish other priority registration periods that are subject to special eligibility conditions, such as for example: open to owners of trademark holders in certain countries, or via certain trademark offices, but which are not registered with TMCH.
+The registries are free to establish other priority registration periods that are subject to special eligibility conditions.
+For example, they may have a period open to owners of trademark holders in certain countries, or via certain trademark offices, but which are not registered with TMCH.

 These periods are not mandatory.